 3. Perfect for all age groups

 The High Tatras offer many trails suitable for all age groups.
 You’ll see multi-generational families with babies and grandparents on easy walks, young families with strollers or babies in carriers as well as super-fit climbers.
-If you are not into walking and hiking, there are many other activities you can do such as boating, cycling, tubing, paragliding, zip-lining, cable car rides, restaurant hopping, nature photographing, fun attractions etc.
+If you are not into walking and hiking, there are many other activities you can do such as boating, cycling, tubing, paragliding, zip-lining, cable car rides, restaurant hopping, nature photographing, and visiting fun attractions.

 4. Perfect for all fitness levels